 Limitations – Homeowners may not rent space in an RV, travel trailer or similar structure not designed for permanent habitation, nor can they allow someone to park and live in an RV or travel trailer on their property and collect rent for the space.

 Local Requirements – Check with your local city clerk’s office to find out if you need a local business license or permit, a home occupation permit or something more.
 Some cities impose additional requirements, including such things as proof of adequate parking and proof of an emergency evacuation plan.
 There may be an annual license fee, which can be several hundred dollars.
 Requirements vary by city, including a requirement in some cities that the homeowner be on-site during the time the space is rented.
+Some cities, such as Sandpoint, also impose a local option lodging tax in addition to state lodging taxes.

 Homeowners who rent storage space at their home for items such as RVs or boats are considered business owners and must register a business name with the Idaho Secretary of State and collect any applicable taxes.